Trevor Siemian Player Prop Bets for NFL Week 11 | New Orleans vs. Philadelphia 11/21/2021

 Season Stats

-- Siemian leads New Orleans with 706 passing yards (78.4 per game) and has a 57.7% completion percentage this year (60-of-104) while throwing five touchdowns and zero interceptions.
+- Siemian has thrown for 706 yards (78.4 ypg), completing 57.7% of his passes and collecting five touchdown passes and zero interceptions this season.

-- He also adds two rushing yards (0.2 ypg) on two carries.
+- He also has two rushing yards on two carries, averaging 0.2 yards per game.

-- The Saints, who rank 14th in the NFL in points scored, have attempted a pass 50.7% of the time while running the football 49.3% of the time.
+- The Saints, who rank 14th in the NFL in points scored, have dropped back to pass 50.7% of the time while running the football 49.3% of the time.

-- Siemian accounts for 23.9% of his team's red zone plays, with 22 of his 104 pass attempts coming from inside the opponent's 20-yard line.
+- Siemian has attempted 22 of his 104 passes in the red zone, accounting for 23.9% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Siemian's matchup with the Eagles.